ScrappyHub/rooted-platform/governance/ROOTED_ACCESS_POWER_LAW.md

 These actions must be:

-✅ Logged
+- ✅ Logged
-✅ Auditable
+- ✅ Auditable
-✅ Reversible
+- ✅ Reversible where possible
-✅ Reviewable
+- ✅ Reviewable by other admins

 ---